 Brighton is a very small town located in the state of Vermont.
 With a population of 1,238 people and just one neighborhood, Brighton is the 137th largest community in Vermont.
-Brighton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Brighton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Brighton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brighton is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Brighton who work in food service (19.59%), office and administrative support (11.16%), and management occupations (10.48%).